Resources for researchers and program implementors

 Ipas conducts policy- and program-relevant research to generate knowledge for the larger reproductive health and rights community.
 Our goal is to understand more about the needs and wants of people seeking abortion, test new approaches and build evidence for turning policy into practices.
 Here is a collection of some of our key research on selected topics:

-Medical abortion and abortion self-care
+Medical abortion and self-managed abortion

 In December 2016, a group of 20 global abortion researchers convened following the Africa Regional Conference on Abortion to discuss current and future research on medical abortion self-use.
 This article lays out their list of identified research gaps and methodologic considerations in addressing them—challenges that are intended to inform both ongoing and future research.

 A research agenda for moving early medical pregnancy termination over the counter